Watershed Wise Resources

 Homeowners’ choices on their property can help protect clean water for everyone to enjoy.
 This page provides links to resources that describe how to reduce or eliminate harmful pollutants that can harm our lakes, ponds, and streams.

 Regardless of what their surface is made of, driveways and parking areas are generally impervious to stormwater.
-Rain and snowmelt can wash pollutants like sand and salt off of the driveway into nearby waterways, where they degrade water quality.
+Rain and snowmelt can cause erosion and wash pollutants like sand and salt off of the driveway into nearby waterways, where they degrade water quality.

 Homes, barns, sheds, and other structures prevent the natural infiltration of water, which increases the chance of stormwater runoff and erosion.
-Installing infiltration trenches, rain gardens, or rain barrels, and designing patios with infiltration in mind, mitigates the potential for pollution from stormwater.
+Installing gravel trenches, rain gardens, or rain barrels, and designing patios with infiltration in mind, minimizes stormwater pollution.

 Lawns, footpaths and other areas cleared of natural vegetation can contribute to water pollution through runoff and erosion.
 Misuse or overuse of fertilizer on your property causes runoff pollution that feeds cyanobacteria blooms.